Pervez Amini Afshar: Family tragedy

 General Parviz Amini Afshar's family also faced grave consequences in the wake of the revolution.
 His brother, Brigadier General Iraj Amini Afshar, who had served as the commander of the Airborne Combat Group, was executed in 1979.
 Furthermore, Brigadier General Byouk Amini Afshar, initially appointed by the government of Engineer Mehdi Bazargan as the chief of the national gendarmerie, faced trial in 1982 and was sentenced to death on charges of "strengthening the foundations of the tyrannical regime of the Shah and issuing orders to shoot at the Muslim nation."

 Declaration of Neutrality

 Notably, General Parviz Amini Afshar took part in the crucial meeting of army officials on February 22, where he assumed the role of the head of the Second Department of the Grand Imperial Armed Forces Headquarters under the chairmanship of General Abbas Gharabaghi.
 During this gathering, he played a pivotal role in signing the Declaration of Neutrality by the army, reflecting a historic moment that defined the military's stance amidst the political upheavals of the time.

 The Declaration of Neutrality marked a significant shift in the Iranian military's position, signaling a detachment from the political turmoil that gripped the nation.
 General Pervez Amini Afshar's involvement in this declaration demonstrated his commitment to navigating the complex political landscape during a tumultuous period in Iranian history.

-In conclusion, General Parviz Amini Afshar's life and career were intertwined with the unfolding events of the Iranian Revolution.
-His role in the Declaration of Neutrality showcased a military leader grappling with the challenges of political change.
-The tragic fate that befell him and his family members serves as a somber reminder of the profound impact that historical transitions can have on individuals dedicated to serving their nation.